get-eu/get-eu/other-reforms.md

 * mandatory referendum on new member states
 * national parliament vetos on all directives
 * EU membership to be subject to referendum every 10 years
+* parliamentarians could pledge to obstruct the implementation of EU directives which had been opposed by a sufficiently large petition by voters